sebinxavi/EKS-cluster-deployment-using-Terraform/README.md

-# EKS cluster deployment uing Terraform
+# EKS cluster deployment using Terraform

 This blog will walk you through the process of deploying your first kubernetes cluster with infrastructure as code using Terraform and EKS.